 Test your strategies

 Have you ever wanted to implement a new service, feature or marketing plan, but you were unsure whether it would actually be useful for your target consumer?
-With Relative Insight, you can analyse the conversations around certain initiatives or services and make informed decisions on whether to include these ideas in your brand strategy.
+With Relative Insight, you can analyze the conversations around certain initiatives or services and make informed decisions on whether to include these ideas in your brand strategy.

 Exploratory topic analysis